Navajo Nation Museum

-The Navajo Nation Museum is a museum and library on Navajo ground in Window Rock, Arizona.
+The Navajo Nation Museum is located in Window Rock, Arizona and serves as a cultural memory institute alongside the Navajo Nation Library and the Special Collections.
 Its collections, exhibits, and other activities focus on the cultural history of the Navajo people.
-Its activities include traditional museum exhibits, a research library, and programs that help to revive and preserve the Navajo language.
+Its activities include traditional museum exhibits and programs that help to focus, maintain, and preserve the Navajo language and Navajo culture.

 Facilities

 The museum is located in a modern building in Window Rock, Arizona, the capital of the Navajo Nation, next to the Navajo Zoo.
 It is in the approximate center of a 27000 sqmi Navajo reservation, about 500 yd west of Arizona's border with New Mexico.

 The museum building – officially named the Navajo Nation Museum, Library & Visitor's Center – also houses the Navajo Nation Library, home to five special collections that support historical, legal, cultural and governmental research.
 The building is surrounded by the area's typical sandstone cliffs.
 A trailhead begins outside, leading to an overlook of the reservation.

 The current building is the product of a long development process.
 A Navajo Tribal Museum was established in 1961 in a small building on the Window Rock Tribal Fairgrounds.
 In 1982, it moved to the backroom of an arts and crafts store.
 In 1997, the current building was constructed at a cost of $7 million.